niermann/temscript/README.txt

 Thus I decided to write the wrapper on my own, which then will return SafeArrays as numpy ndarray objects.

+Over the years the scripting adapter got more and more features.
+However, with the client/server interface the original design becomes more and more troublesome.
+In principle the whole interface needs a redesign...

 -- Building -------------------------------------------------------

 Requirements: